-We have a large range of bare root hedging plants available to buy in store from November through to March.
-During this time the roots are cold and the plant is dormant so it’s the best time to lift them.
+We have a large range of bare root hedging plants available to buy in store from November through to March (we are currently now out of stock 16/3).
+The roots are cold and the plant is dormant during the colder months so it’s the best time to lift them.

-We sell a good range of bare root hedging at Perrywood including; Taxus baccata (Yew), Corylus avellana (Hazel), Cornus alba ‘Kesselringii’ (Dogwood), Salix britzensis (Willow), Ligustrum vulgare (Privet), Crataegus monogyna (Hawthorn), Syringa vulgaris (Lilac), Carpinus betulus (Hornbeam), Prunus avium (Wild Cherry), and more.
+We sell a good range of bare root hedging at Perrywood including; Fagus atropurpurea (Beech), Corylus avellana (Hazel), Cornus alba ‘Kesselringii’ (Dogwood), Salix britzensis (Willow), Ligustrum aureum (Privet Golden), Crataegus monogyna (Hawthorn) and more.

 Choosing and purchasing your bare root plants